lstandish/strongman-md/docs/user-guide.md

 If your CVS header names are different from these, you can map them to different names.
 If your CSV file has more fields than these, they will be ignored.

 2. **Import from another Strongman account**
 To import passwords directly from another Strongman account into the currently open account, you need to be able to provide the imported account's master password.
-The category names of the destination account will be applied to the imported entries.
+Categories are not imported.
 Matching domain-username entries will be overwritten.
 This feature is often used to *change the master password* (see below).

 3. **Export to CSV file**
 Passwords can be exported to a CSV file.
 Keepass v1.x format is used.